txusballesteros/android-transformer/README.md

 ## How to use

+Add the library dependency to your build.gradle file.
 ```java
 dependencies {
     ...
     compile 'com.mobandme:android-transformer:1.0.0'
 }
 ```

-Add the library dependency to your build.gradle file.
+Use @Mappable annotation on your class definitions and @Mapped on the fields that you want map to the destination object.
+See that you destination object type is defined by the 'with' configuration on @Mappable annotation.

+IMPORTANT, You don't need configure nothing on your destination classes because the library made this job to you.

 ```java
 @Mappable( with = Home.class )